2019 — Salt Lake City, UT/US

 I can flow.
 My skills are not what they used to be, but I can flow.
 Please be super clear in your organization and if I can't understand you, I will let you know.
 I am good with theory and enjoy it when done well.
 I don't have argument preference...do what makes you happy and pick a strategy that you thing you can win with.

 Arianna Nelson Paradigm

-For Policy - last updated for Meadows 2019
+For Policy - last updated for Copper Classic 2020

 This is a very basic explanation of the biases I have when I'm judging.
 If you have any more questions contact me before round.
 Add me on the email chain now rather than later.

 Debated 3 years @ Copper Hills, 1 year at Wayne State, now debating at Weber State.

 Time yourself.
 Tag teams fine.
 Don't be explicit about your racism/sexism if you don't want me to evaluate it.
 Evaluations tbd.

 I'm not here to change how you debate.
 Everyone says this, but you do you.
 You're probably going to win doing that rather than trying to adjust for the very minor details that's the rest of my paradigm.